Vaishnavi-Todkar/udacity-version-control/README.md

 &nbsp;

-This repo contains the full workflow demonstrating Git version control concepts.
+This repo contains the full workflow demonstrating Git version control concepts. and this document will help to understand the commands performed.

 &nbsp;